-If $G$ is a quasi-compact group, then $\Ker(\eta_G)$ is an anti-affine group scheme, contained in the center of $G^0$ (see \cite[Th\'eor\`eme V.4.2.2]{kn:dperrin1}).
-Moreover, $\Ker(\eta_G)$ is the largest anti-affine subgroup scheme of $G$, as follows from Theorem \ref{thm:rosenftgs2} below, that is a generalization of the Rosenlicht decomposition of smooth group schemes (see \cite[Th\'eor\`eme V.4.2]{kn:dperrin1} and \cite[theorems 1 and 5.1.1, Proposition 3.3.5]{kn:brionchev}) to the setting of affine extensions (compare with Theorem \ref{thm:rossmoorhnew} below).
-Before proving the existence of a Rosenlicht decomposition, we need a easy technical result on faithfully flat morphisms --- this result is known for sure, but we could not find an adequate reference.
+As noted in the introduction of this section, Rosenlicht decomposition was generalized by Brion (for smooth group schemes of finite type, see \cite[theorems 1 and 5.1.1, Proposition 3.3.5]{kn:brionchev}).
+In Theorem \ref{thm:rosenftgs2} we produce a Rosenlicht decomposition for affine extensions --- that will be improved afterwards in Theorem \ref{thm:rossmoorhnew}.
+Before proving the existence of such decomposition, we mention an easy technical result on faithfully flat morphisms for which we write the proof for the lack of an adequate reference.